 ‣Tell your therapist if you don’t think you’re being helped.

-At Dr. Kinsler & Associates, LLC, your experience counts.
+At Kinsler Psychology, LLC, your experience counts.
 We are attentive listeners, and have a style and manner of communicating with you that shows we care.
 We provide the tools to help you to not only feel better today, but in the future as well.

 We use a variety of therapeutic tools to address your counseling needs.
 Below you will find a list of some, but not all, of our therapeutic tools.
 We encourage you to take the time and read about these various interventions.